 United States National Debt Data

 In the United States, at the beginning of the Reagan administration in 1980, the national debt was “only” $930 billion (see table below).
 It then grew to $2,600 billion by the end of his administration in 1988, an almost three-fold increase.
 It has continued to increase thereafter at a rapid pace during most years.
-Currently, in the United States, the increasing burden of the Social Security program, rising costs of health and medical programs, defense-related spending, and rising interest payments on the national debt are putting a strain on the government’s purse.
-During this year, 2017, the United States national debt will be in excess of $20 trillion.
+Currently, in the United States, stimulus spending, the increasing burden of the Social Security program, rising costs of health and medical programs, defense-related spending, and rising interest payments on the national debt are putting a strain on the government’s purse.
+This year the United States national debt will approach $32 trillion.
 For an up-to-the-minute account of our national debt, please click here: US National Debt Clock.

 For a table with United States National Debt figures for selected years since 1945, see below.
 This table also includes the debt as a percentage of the size of our economy (as measured by nominal GDP).
-The percentage has fluctuated from a World War II (1945) high of 116% to a post-World War II low of 33% (1980).
+Before 2022, the percentage fluctuated from a World War II (1945) high of 116% to a post-World War II low of 33% (1980).
 By the end of 2022, the debt reached a very high 123%.